Education is fast becoming a new standard in the world of recruitment. Is it enough anymore to simply list your studies and the year completed?

 Strong mentors are an important part of the learning journey and cultivate your professional character.

-This will give them the information to prepare to answer a range of questions and place you in the most favourable light for a potential employer.
+This will give them the information to prepare to answer a range of questions and place you in the most favorable light for a potential employer.